jostylr/event-when/eventwhen.md

     * 0 arguments.
 Returns the whole list of defined actions.
     * 1 argument.
 Returns the handler associated with the action.
     * 2 arguments, second null.
 Deletes association action.
     * 2, 3 arguments.
 Returns created handler that is now linked to action string.

 #### Looper

 This implements the looping over the queue.
 It is designed to avoid recursive stack calls.
-To do this, we keep track of whether we are looping or not in the emitter.looping variable.
+To do this, we keep track of whether we are looping or not in the emitter._looping variable.
 This should only get called if that flag is false.

 For example, A is emittted and stats the loop.
 A emits B which then sees that the loop is active and does not call the loop.
 B does get queued and after the first handler of A finishes, the queue is consulted again.
 This continues progress through the queue.
 We use either setTimeout (browser) or nextTick (node) to allow for other stuff to happen in between each 1000 calls.

-As this is called without context, we have bound the resume function to the emitter instance.
+As looper is called without context, we have bound it function to the emitter instance.

 For the `.soon`, `.later` commands, we use a waiting queue.
 As soon as next tick is called, it unloads the first one onto the queue, regardless of whether there is something else there.
 This ensures that we make progress through the queue.
-Well, assuming there is a next tick.

-    function () {
+    function (caller) {
         var emitter = this,
             queue = emitter._queue,
             waiting = emitter._waiting,